YiqianMao0502/DRLFluent/README.md

 omniidl -I *Dir1*/OmniORB/omni_inst/share/idl/omniORB -bpython *WDir1*/WorkingFolder/CoFluentUnit.idl
 ```

-## Examples - Active control on flow around a circular cylinder at the Reynolds number of 100 (Realized on CSF3, a HPC cluster at the University of Manchester)
+## Example - Active control on flow around a circular cylinder at the Reynolds number of 100

+The example was realized on CSF3, a HPC cluster at the University of Manchester.

 ### Training